The Thing About Dostoevsky

 Holy Fools: The Thing About Dostoevsky

-Theologians, have – let’s just call it – a bit of a thing for Dostoevsky.
-I first noticed the term Holy Fool in one of his books.1
+Theologians have – let’s just call it – a bit of a thing for Dostoevsky.
+I first noticed the term holy fool in one of his books.1

-These days I realize that the Spirit has a regular habit of taking me toward that which I am absolutely intended to see.
+These days I realize that the living Spirit has a regular habit of taking me toward that which I am absolutely intended to see.
 And this Holy fool thing, once seen, has nibbled away and whispered to my heart ever since.

-Harriet Murav opens her book on the subject, by first stepping briefly outside the Russian context.
-She identifies Francis of Assisi, famed for his radical asceticism, as meeting all the necessary benchmarks to be a signed up member of the Holy fool’s gang.
-However, it is in the Russian Orthodox East, according to Murav, where this model of being an utter fool with Christ, has longstanding and imbedded cultural acceptance.2
+Harriet Murav opens her book on the subject, by first stepping briefly outside the Russian context.2 She identifies Francis of Assisi, famed for his radical asceticism, as meeting all the necessary benchmarks to be a signed up member of the Holy fool’s gang.

 1. Fyodor Dostoevsky, The Brothers Karamazov: A Novel in Four Parts with Epilogue, trans.
 Richard Pevear and Larissa Volokhonsky (London: Vintage Books, 1992). []